The Bankrate promise

-The average homeowner is sitting on almost $300,000 in available equity, a record, according to CoreLogic estimates from the second quarter of this year.
-Many kinds of lenders offer home equity lines of credit (HELOC) or home equity loans, and still others have begun offering these products as equity rises.
+The average American homeowner is sitting on a little over $334,000 in available equity — a record amount, according to CoreLogic estimates from the third quarter of 2022.
+To enable them to tap into that equity, obtaining cash for different needs, many kinds of lenders offer home equity lines of credit (HELOC) or home equity loans (it’s been a booming business since home prices and values took off in 2020).
 Whatever your financial goals are, here’s where you can get a home equity loan today.

 What are home equity loans?

-HELOCs and home equity loans allow you to borrow against the equity in your home.
-Your equity is the difference between what your home is worth and what you still owe on it.
-There are two primary products that use your equity as collateral: a HELOC, a type of credit line with a variable interest rate; and a home equity loan, a second mortgage with a fixed rate.
-Calculate your equity now.
+Your home equity is basically the difference between what your home is currently worth and what you still owe on your mortgage (calculating it isn’t hard).
+That equity — your ownership stake in your home — is an asset, one you can borrow against.
+There are two primary products that use your home equity as collateral: a HELOC, a type of credit line with a variable interest rate — not unlike a credit card; and a home equity loan, essentially a second mortgage with a fixed rate.

 Where to get a home equity loan

-Traditionally, you could get a HELOC or home equity loan from a bank.
+Traditionally, you got a a HELOC or home equity loan from your friendly local bank.
 While many still offer them, there are several other types of institutions that provide them now, as well.

-If you bought your home with mortgage lender like CrossCountry Mortgage or Lower, you might also choose to work with them to find a home equity solution.
-Companies like Guaranteed Rate and Rocket Mortgage also now support home equity products.
+If you bought your home with a mortgage lender like CrossCountry Mortgage or Lower, you might also choose to work with them.
+Companies like Guaranteed Rate and Rocket Mortgage also now offer home equity products.

 How to choose a home equity loan lender